Giant Hogweed

 TAKE GREAT CARE!

 Wear protective gear to cover your arms, hands and eyes.
-If you get dust or sap on your skin, wash the area immediately.
+If you get the dust or sap on your skin, wash the area immediately.

 • Cut stems below ground level in summer and spray any re-growth with glyphosate as required.